mackelab/pyrnn/pytorch_fixed_point_finder/README.md

 Written for Python 3.9

-This is a modified version of [the orginal fixed poitn finder toolbox](https://github.com/mattgolub/fixed-point-finder/blob/master/FixedPoints.py)
+This is a modified version of [the orginal fixed point finder toolbox](https://github.com/mattgolub/fixed-point-finder/blob/master/FixedPoints.py) written by Matt Golub

 **If you are using FixedPointFinder in research to be published, please cite our accompanying paper in your publication:**